-In relation to disabilities we appreciate that these are of a diverse nature and if a Governor considers him or herself to have a disability and/or requires additional support in relation to their Governor role, or for any other reason, support arrangements will be made via the Director of Corporate Services/Trust Secretary and/or Foundation Trust Membership Manager.
+In relation to disabilities, we appreciate that these are of a diverse nature and if a Governor considers him or herself to have a disability and/or requires additional support in relation to their Governor role, or for any other reason, support arrangements will be made via the Director of Corporate Services/Trust Secretary and/or Foundation Trust Membership Manager.

-As part of the membership application process, we ask applicants to disclose information in relation to their ethnicity, language and disability status with all information collected being confidential, in keeping with Data Protection rules and not released to third parties.
-If the information that you supplied as part of your initial membership application process has changed or changes in the future, please contact the Foundation Trust Membership Manager (contact details on page 3).
+As part of the membership application process, we ask applicants to disclose information in relation to their ethnicity, language and disability status with all information collected being confidential, in keeping with Data Protection rules and not released to third parties and is only processed and used to contact you about the Trust's Membership and/or other related issues.
+A copy of MFT's privacy notice can be found on the Trust's website https://mft.nhs.uk/privacy-policy/

+If the information that you supplied as part of your initial membership application process has changed or changes in the future, or if you wish to cancel your membership, please contact the Foundation Trust Membership Manager (contact details on page 3).